Legend (2015 film): Plot

-The brothers are approached by Angelo Bruno of the Philadelphia crime family who, on behalf of Meyer Lansky and the American Mafia, wants to engage them in a crime syndicate deal.
+The reputation of the brothers has spread to the United States.
+They are approached by Angelo Bruno of the Philadelphia crime family who, on behalf of Meyer Lansky and the American Mafia, wants to engage them in a crime-syndicate deal.
 Bruno agrees to a fifty-fifty deal with Reg to split London's underground gambling profits in exchange for local protection by the brothers.
-Initially, this system is highly lucrative for the Kray brothers.
-Ron's barely concealed volatility results in him publicly murdering George Cornell, an associate of the Torture Gang, rivals of the Krays.
+Initially, this system is highly lucrative for the Kray brothers; however, Ron's paranoia and inclination towards violence causes problems for Reg's efforts to maintain control.
+Ron's barely concealed volatility results in his publicly murdering George Cornell, an associate of the Torture Gang.
 As a result, Scotland Yard opens a full investigation of the Kray brothers.

-Reg's marriage with Frances crumbles due to his addiction to crime.
+Reg's marriage with Frances crumbles owing to his addiction to crime.
 Unable to bear Reg's false promises to reform, Frances starts consuming prescription drugs illegally.
 After he beats and rapes her in a fit of rage, she leaves him.
-When Reg approaches her to reconcile, Frances seems to agree and they plan to visit Ibiza.
-But soon she kills herself by drug overdosage leaving Reg guilt ridden.
-The twins' criminal activities continue and Ron pays petty criminal Jack "the Hat" McVitie to kill Leslie Payne, Reg's partner, who controls the legal side of the Krays' operations, as he doesn't trust Payne.
-Jack only wounds Payne, who then turns the brothers over to Detective Superintendent Leonard "Nipper" Read, the head of the investigation.
-Reg finds out and brutally stabs McVitie with a knife during a party hosted by Ron.
-The testimony given by Payne means that Ron is arrested and charged with Cornell's murder.
-The final scene shows a police squad breaking down the door to Reggie's flat in order to apprehend him for McVitie's murder.
+When Reg approaches her to reconcile, Frances seems to agree and they plan to visit Ibiza, but she kills herself with a drug overdose.
+Reg is ridden with guilt.

+The twins' continue their criminal activities.
+Ron pays petty criminal Jack "the Hat" McVitie to kill Leslie Payne, Reg's partner, who controls the legal side of the Krays' operations, as he does not trust Payne.
+Jack only wounds Payne, who turns on the brothers, informing on them to Detective Superintendent Leonard "Nipper" Read, the head of the investigation.

+When Reg finds out, he brutally stabs McVitie to death with a knife during a party hosted by Ron.
+The testimony Payne has given results in Ron being arrested and charged with Cornell's murder.
+A police squad breaks down the door to Reg's flat in order to apprehend him for McVitie's murder.

-The closing captions indicate both brothers receiving criminal convictions for murder.
+Both brothers received criminal convictions for murder and sentences for life imprisonment.
 They died five years apart, Ron from a heart attack in 1995, and Reggie from bladder cancer in 2000.